 - Spray or butter a 9-inch round cake pan with a removable bottom.

 - Stir 2 cups graham crackers crumbs with ½ cup unsalted butter until the mixture resembles wet sand.
-If grinding the graham crackers in a food processor, simply add the butter and mix.
+If grounding the graham crackers in a food processor, simply add the butter and mix.
+If using 2 tablespoons brown sugar, add it before the butter and mix with the crumbs.

 - Put this mixture into the prepared pan and press firmly onto the bottom.